iatec-libs/acms-membership-client/docs/ChurchsApi.md

         public void main()
         {

+            // Configure API key authorization: api_key
+            Configuration.Default.ApiKey.Add("app-key", "YOUR_API_KEY");
+            // Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
+            // Configuration.Default.ApiKeyPrefix.Add("app-key", "Bearer");

             var apiInstance = new ChurchsApi();
             var id = id_example;  // Guid? | The specific ID of a church.
 Do not provide when providing an abbreviation. (optional) var abbreviation = abbreviation_example;  // string | Search by this abbreviation.
-Do not provide when providing an id. (optional) var lastUpdateDate = lastUpdateDate_example;  // string | Filter by the date of the last update.
+Do not provide when providing an id. (optional) var lastUpdateDate = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter by the date of the last update.
 Only filters when abbreviation is provided. (optional)

             try
             {